Skip to content

 Share

-This guide covers how to evaluate SAP CX consultants specifically: what skills matter, which certifications actually indicate expertise, and how to tell if someone knows V2 or is learning on your project.
+This guide covers what skills actually matter, which certifications signal real expertise, and how to tell if someone knows their stuff or is quietly figuring it out on your budget.

 TL;DR: The global CRM market is valued at $112.91 billion in 2025, growing to $320.99 billion by 2034 at 12.4% CAGR (Fortune Business Insights, 2025).
 At that scale, consultant quality directly determines implementation success.
 Evaluate consultants on three dimensions: V2 hands-on experience (not just V1/C4C), BTP technical depth, and methodology discipline.
 Certifications are a baseline, not a guarantee.